Courses

 This IP seminar studies the complicated relationship of access and ownership in the development and sustainability of IP-rich communities in the internet age.
 Students read intensely for the first half of the semester about particular creative and innovative communities and their IP practices, e.g., video game developers, graffiti artists, biomedical engineers, podcasters, photographers, chefs, jewelry designers, app developers (the list is endless!).
 In this first part of the course, students write short response papers and discuss the material.
 They will also begin formulating a plan for the second half of the semester, in which they will choose their own a creative or innovative community to study in depth.
 The second half of the semester supports the student in that research project, identifying the community, gaining access to evidence about that community, analyzing the evidence, and developing legal analysis of intellectual property issues for that community.
 We workshop the individual projects as a group, read proposals together, and continue with our reading on intellectual property issues that relate to the chosen projects.
 The final project is a combination of (1) facts/evidence about the community, (2) a written analysis of the facts, (3) legal proposals to aid the achievement of its goals as a creative or innovative community, and (4) a short presentation to the class of the findings/analysis.
 COREQUISITE/PREREQUISITE: Intellectual Property, Copyright, Trademark, or Patent Law.
 GRADING NOTICE: This course does not offer the CR/NC/H option.
 UPPER-CLASS WRITING REQUIREMENT: A limited number of students may use this class to satisfy the requirement. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.

-• LAW JD 771: Learning From Practice Externship: Seminar
+• LAW JD 771: Learning from Practice Ext: Seminar

 THIS CLASS IS RESTRICTED to students who have received permission from the Clinical and Experiential Programs Office to enroll.
 This is the companion academic component for students enrolled in the Learning from Practice: Fieldwork course.
 This one-hour weekly seminar focuses on the ways in which lawyers develop skills on the job, and identifies best practice for professional development, mentoring, networking, communication, and interacting with clients and the media.
 The course also examines issues involving diversity, work-life balance, and ethical considerations.
 The seminar requires students to make a class presentation and keep a reflective journal chronicling their educational experience and reactions to the practice of law observed at the field placement.
 NOTE: Students who enroll in this externship may count the credits toward the 6 credit Experiential Learning requirement.
 COREQUISITE: Learning from Practice Externship (JD 809).
 GRADING NOTICE: This class does not offer the CR/NC/H option.

-• LAW JD 772: Mental Health Litigation Practicum: Civil Commitment
+• LAW JD 772: Mental Health Litigation Practicum

-Faculty will supervise BU Law students as they represent clients being held involuntarily at a local psychiatric hospital where the hospital has petitioned to have the client involuntarily committed for up to 6 months or recommitted for up to one year.
-Through reading assignments and class discussions, students will develop a thorough understanding of the rules of evidence, the Mental Health Statute, and the case law that governs civil commitments and involuntary treatment.
+Faculty will supervise BU Law students as they represent clients being held involuntarily at a local psychiatric hospital where the hospital has petitioned to have the client involuntarily committed for up to 6 months or recommitted for up to one year and also often petitioned for involuntary treatment.
+Through reading assignments and class discussions, students will develop a thorough understanding of the Mental Health Statute, the rules of evidence, and the case law that governs civil commitments and involuntary treatment.
 In addition, students will hone their trial advocacy skills by preparing a defense and defending their clients at bench trials.
 In preparation for trial, students will conduct client interviews, review medical records, identify their case theory driven by the client's story, prepare a defense, and engage expert witnesses to assist with their client's defense.
 At the bench trial, students will litigate motions, cross-examine the hospital's witnesses, direct-examine defense witnesses, and argue in closing that the hospital failed to meet their burden beyond a reasonable doubt.
 PREREQUISITES/COREQUISITES: Evidence and a trial advocacy course (including Trial Advocacy, Criminal Trial Advocacy, Pre-trial or Trial Advocacy sections of the Civil Litigation/Access to Justice Program, Advanced Evidence and Advocacy, and Criminal Motion Practice and Advocacy).
-However, this trial advocacy co/pre- requisite may be waived for students who enroll in both the fall and spring semesters.

 In the United States, and around the world, many people still suffer from basic lack of access to sexual and reproductive health services.
 This course explores the role of law in understanding the distribution of access to SRH services and care.
 We will draw on various theoretical and doctrinal tools including critical legal theory, critical race theory, sociology of science, human rights, feminist theory, and a range of public health methods to understand the current state of the law and the possibilities and limitations of legal reforms.
 The course will foreground issues of race and reproduction as well as the politics of public health law (including the role of scientific evidence and medical expertise in courts).
 We will examine various sites of lawmaking including courts and legislatures and we will pay attention to the legal reforms offered by social movements both for and against greater access to services and care.